Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

     3  <NA>     25  10.0   True        <NA>

-We just went over a roundtrip demo from a cuDF dataframe to the interchange dataframe object.
-Then we saw how to build a cuDF dataframe object from the interchange dataframe object.
+We just went over a roundtrip demo from a cuDF dataframe to the Dataframe interchange object.
+Then we saw how to build a cuDF dataframe object from the Dataframe interchange object.
 Along the way, we've checked the integrity of the data.

-## Lessons learned on the go
+## Lessons learned

 ### Diversity advantage
 Many studies show the benefits and better performance of diverse teams.
 My experience in this project was the [`CONTRIBUTING.md`](https://github.com/rapidsai/cudf/blob/branch-21.08/CONTRIBUTING.md)(old version) document on the repository which was very unclear for me as a newcomer.
 Following my mentors' advice ([Kshiteej Kalambarkar](https://github.com/kshitij12345) and [Ralf Gommers](https://github.com/rgommers)), I've opened an issue where I've shared my thoughts and kept asking clarifications which ended up in a (merged) [PR](https://github.com/rapidsai/cudf/pull/9026) to restructure the [`CONTRIBUTING.md`](https://github.com/rapidsai/cudf/blob/branch-21.12/CONTRIBUTING.md) (current version) document to make it clearer.